ZoneMinder/zoneminder/README.md

 sudo gpasswd -a {your account name} mock
 ```

-Your build is environment is now set up.
+Your build environment is now set up.

 ##### Build from SRPM
 To continue, you need a ZoneMinder SRPM.
 For starters, let's use one of the SRPMS from zmrepo.
 Go browse the [Zmrepo](http://zmrepo.zoneminder.com/) site and choose an appropriate SRPM and place it into the ~/rpmbuild/SRPMS folder.